hpaluch/crnr-ii-intro/README.md

 ![CoolRunner-II blinking LEDs](https://raw.githubusercontent.com/hpaluch/crnr-ii-intro/master/assets/coolrunner-ii-in-action.gif)

-> NOTE: The LEDs are actually swapped (fastest one should be LD0,
+> NOTE: The LEDs on animated git are swapped (fastest one should be LD0,
 > slowest one LD3).
-It was because I blindly copied PIN assignment
+It was because I missed that Pin assignment
-> from Digilent's demo project.
-I shall fix it someday in future.
+> table lists MSB and LSB in reverse order (higher bits are first
+> in that table)
+>
+> This bug is fixed in current Design.
+I will someday update that picture
+> tooo...

 It is ideal project for Verilog starters.